simoneSantoni/net-analysis-smm638/finalCourseProject/README.md

   extent).
 In the datasets, this variable is reported as the node attribute `ai`.

 Thanks to the cooperation of the client, you also know the traders' location in the floor.
-There are eight zones, each of which hosts 32 individuals (16 individuals on each side of the zone).
+There are six zones, each of which hosts 32 individuals (16 individuals on each side of the zone).
 The above-displayed picture gives you an idea of the layout of the trading floor.
 In the dataset, the location of traders is reported as two node attributes, that is, `x-pos` and `y-pos`.

-## Question
+## Questions

 1. How do traders' opinions map onto the knowledge exchange network?
 2. How do traders' opinions map onto the physical layout of the trading floor?
-3. What are the network-related obstacles to the diffusion of positive opinions about AI?
+3. What are the network-related obstacles to the diffusion of positive opinions about AI in the trading floor?
-4. What is your recommendetion to promote the diffusion of positive opinions about AI?
+4. What is your recommendation to promote the diffusion of positive opinions about AI in the trading floor?

 ## Deliverables

-By Dec 17 (4:00 PM) you're supposed to upload via Moodle
+By Dec 17 (4:00 PM) you're supposed to upload onto Moodle a 800 word (max) document addressing questions 1 - 4 in plain English.
+The document must also contain the Python code and results ― being tables and/or charts ― supporting your answers.
+Code, tables, charts, and references do not count against the 800 word limit.

 ## References